 It is possible for anyone, no matter expertise or background to get their site ranked in Google and other search engines.
 In much the same way, it is possible for a human being to eat an Elephant, all that it takes is one bite at a time, requiring education, strategy, planning, timing and execution.

-In my opinion the reason why most people don’t understand or can’t grasp the basic concepts of associated with SEO is due to the fact, they obviously haven’t visited a library or even conducted the basic elements of research.
+The reason why most people don’t understand or grasp the basic concepts associated with SEO is due to the fact, there is so much misinformation, hype & lies attributed to it.

 The Dewey Decimal System